trivikverma/researchgroup/content/courses/epa1316-2020/tobeginwith.md

 <br/>

 {{% alert note %}}
 I want to begin by addressing the pandemic.
 I am struggling to keep up with things.
 If you are also dealing with difficult things, you are not alone.
 If you decide to share your troubles with me, I am not going to judge you or pass on your private information to anybody else.
-I hope you can excuse any faults with the course and help me improve it.
+I hope you can excuse any shortcomings with the course and help me improve it.
 {{% /alert %}}

 ### How to be okay?